There are several variables to think about when you purchase a new furnace:

 - How big does the system need to be to heat your size of home?

-The furnace efficiency rating helps determine how much energy is required to heat your home and, essentially, how much it will cost you.
-Simply put, the higher your furnace efficiency rating the less energy your furnace requires to heat your home.
+The furnace efficiency rating helps establish how much energy you will need to heat your home and, essentially, how much it will cost you.
+Simply put, the higher your furnace efficiency rating the less energy your heating system requires to heat your home.

-The AFUE (Annual Fuel Utilization Efficiency) rating is the value that tells you how much heat the furnace will produce compared to the amount of energy needed to produce the heat.
-For example, if your furnace has a AFUE rating of 80%, this means 20% of energy used is lost and 80% actually becomes heat for your home.
+The AFUE (Annual Fuel Utilization Efficiency) rating is the number that shows how much heat the furnace will supply compared to the amount of energy required to produce the heat.
+For instance, if your heating system has a AFUE rating of 80%, this means 20% of energy used is lost and 80% actually becomes heat for your home.

 Note that this rating does not include the potential heat lost through leaking or incorrectly installed duct work or attic insulation.
-The duct work in each home is different – some higher quality, some lower, so the AFUE rating does not factor this into their rating.
-If you are concerned that your furnace or duct system is not energy efficient, give Service Experts a call today and we will provide you with a free in-home analysis and help you determine how much more energy and money you could be saving each month.
+The duct work in each home is different – some higher quality, some poorer, so the AFUE rating does not consider this in their rating.
+If you are concerned that your heating system or duct system is not energy efficient, give Service Experts a call today and we will give you a free in-home analysis and help you find out how much more energy and money you could possibly save each month.